-An urban adventure awaits you in London, one of the largest cities in Europe.
-With our Study London Program, you’ll get a hands-on education in this iconic city—think: Big Ben, Parliament, Buckingham Palace—and all it has to offer.
+An urban adventure awaits you in London, one of the largest and most fascinating cities in Europe.
+With our Study London Program, you get a hands-on education in this iconic city—think: Big Ben, Parliament, Buckingham Palace—and all it has to offer.

-The goal of our 35-year-old program is to help you explore contemporary London, both physically and culturally.
+The goal of our 35+-year-old program is to help you explore contemporary London, both physically and culturally.
 Gain a deeper knowledge of British culture, including the central importance of history to the British.
-You’ll also explore the global impact of Britain on Western culture, including art, literature, and financial and political systems.
+Explore the global impact of Britain on Western culture, including art, literature, and financial and political systems.

 London will also be your classroom.
-Get to know the British culture and arts by visiting some of the city’s many museums and art galleries, including the British Museum (a two-minute walk from our Center!), the National Gallery, and the Tate Galleries.
-Learn about the city’s history from your world-class professors and then visit London’s three UNESCO world heritage sites: the Tower of London, Westminster Palace, and Kew’s Royal Botanic Gardens.
-Everywhere you turn in London is a new opportunity to learn more—strolling down the streets, passing the many book stores, watching the street performers, and listening to live music.
+Get to know British culture and arts by visiting some of the city’s many museums and art galleries, including the British Museum (a two-minute walk from our Center!), the National Gallery, and the Tate Galleries.
+Learn about the city’s history from your world-class professors and then visit London’s three UNESCO World Heritage sites: the Tower of London, Westminster Palace, and Kew’s Royal Botanic Gardens.
+Everywhere you turn in London is a new opportunity to learn more—strolling down the streets, passing by the many book stores, watching street performers, and listening to live music.
 Welcome to study abroad!

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.